boscoxvi/npfphotosets/README.md

 - `imageContainerClass` is where the name of the class of Tumblr’s generated full-size image wrappers should be inserted.
 There is no need to change this unless Tumblr changes its used class name.
 - `generatedPhotosetContainerClass` is where the name of the class to be assigned to the generated photoset wrappers should be inserted.
 It is presented by default as npf_photoset but if anyone feels the need to use a different class name, it should be changed here.
 Note that this allows only one class.
 - `imageClass` is where the name of the class to be assigned to each photoset image should be inserted.
 It is presented by default as npf_image but if anyone feels the need to use a different class name, it should be changed here.
 Note that this allows only one class.
-- `includeSingleRowImagesInPhotosets` should have either a true or false value.
-If true, this will allow images with the `imageContainerClass` that are not inserted into a proper row with images beside them be part of the generated photoset.
-The idea is to look similar to the Tumblr default photoset, where you can make photosets including rows with only one image.
-If you’d rather only have photosets made out of proper rows, change this to false.
-Note that even if this has a true value, photosets including only single image rows will not be generated.
+- `includeCommonPhotosets` should have either a true or false value.
+If true, this will allow photosets made with the Legacy post format to be styled through this plugin.
+For this to work correctly, you must make sure your photosets share the same class names used for NPF photosets' elements, as well as adding to the photoset container the `data-layout` attribute with the `{PhotosetLayout}` value.
+- `useTumblrLightbox` should have either a true or false value.
+If true, this will allow all photosets to use the built-in Tumblr function for inserting lightboxes.
 - `insertGalleryIndicator` should have either a true or false value.
 If true, this will insert a div into each image container where you can put an indication that there is an image gallery with a lightbox link.
 If you’d rather have no indicator, change this to false.
 - `galleryIndicatorClass` is where the name of the class to be assigned to each gallery indicator div should be inserted.
 It is presented by default as npf_gallery_indicator but if anyone feels the need to use a different class name, it should be changed here.
 Note that this allows only one class.
 - `galleryIndicatorContent` is where you can insert content inside the gallery indicator div, such as text or an icon.
 The inserted `<img>` tag is merely an example.